geoffreylitt/convivial-paper/paper.md

 ## Expose consistent structure

-Today, most personal computing consists of using distinct apps, each one an isolated silo of concepts, interfaces, data, and functionality.
-While there are some shared idioms and limited points of interoperability, the fundamental expectation is that each app operates independently.
-If a new need emerges, a user must hope "there's an app for that"; creating a new tool to meet the need is often out of the question.

-Computing does not need to operate this way.
-As one example, UNIX offers a compelling alternate vision of small tools connected through a common abstraction of text files.
-Just like riding a bike with numbered gears, UNIX requires users to build up a structured understanding of the system, which then allows them to flexibly react to new needs not served by existing tools.
-Users can also deeply master a text editor and use it for a vast array of tasks, even as an interactive input mechanism in shell programs (e.g. for editing git commit messages).
-Beaudouin-Lafon and Mackay call this style of interaction _polymorphic_ [@beaudouin-lafon2000], since a single interface can be used in many contexts. diSessa  [@disessa2000] notes the deep connection between polymorphism and literacy: textual literacy rests on a single rich medium of writing, which once mastered, can be adapted to many different genres and uses.
-If people needed to relearn from scratch when switching from writing essays to writing emails, the medium would lose most of its potency; this is the situation in software today.
+Today, most personal computing consists of using distinct apps, each one an isolated silo of data and functionality.
+While there are some shared idioms and limited points of interoperability, apps fundamentally operate independently from one another.
+Computing does not need to operate this way—for example, UNIX offers a compelling alternate vision: many small tools, all built on the consistent abstraction of text files.
+Users can invest in deeply mastering a text editor, and then use it for a vast array of tasks, even as an interactive input mechanism in shell programs (e.g. for editing git commit messages).
+Beaudouin-Lafon and Mackay call this style of interaction _polymorphic_ [@beaudouin-lafon2000], since a single interface widget can be used in many contexts. diSessa  [@disessa2000] has also noted the deep connection between polymorphism and literacy: textual literacy rests on a single rich medium of writing, which once mastered, can be adapted to many different genres and uses.
+If people needed to relearn from scratch when switching from writing essays to writing emails, the medium would lose most of its potency.

-With Wildcard, we hope to make isolated Web applications work a little bit more like UNIX, by imposing a consistent and simple structure onto many isolated applications.
+With Wildcard, we hope to make isolated Web applications work more like UNIX, by imposing a consistent and simple data structure onto many applications.
 Just as UNIX uses text files to represent all data, Wildcard uses relational tables.
 This abstraction strikes a balance between being simple and generic: a data table is much simpler than the DOM tree that describes all the details of the UI, but is also generic enough to describe the essence of many different interfaces.

 ![Wildcard layers the consistent structure of a data table over different isolated applications.](media/structure.png)

-Exposing more structured data to users provides improved quality and consistency of user interfaces.
-When UI widgets can compete on their merits rather than having a monopoly on a given data silo or application, it creates stronger competition at the interface level.
+Exposing structure gives users more choice  When UI widgets can compete on their merits rather than having a monopoly on a given data silo or application, it creates stronger competition at the interface level.
 For example, there is competition among email clients which consume an open protocol, but not among Facebook or Twitter clients.
 Exposing structure also leads to improved UI consistency across apps: UNIX users can reuse their text editor everywhere, but Web users must use a different rich text editor for each site.
-Tim Berners-Lee has written in more detail about these benefits [@berners-lee2018] in the context of the SOLID project, which envisions user-controlled data as a mechanism for decoupling data from interfaces, e.g. giving users a choice of which client to use to consume a given social media feed.
+Tim Berners-Lee has written in more detail about these benefits [@berners-lee2018] in the context of the SOLID project, which envisions giving users control of their own data as a mechanism for decoupling data from interfaces (e.g., giving users a choice of which client to use to consume a given social media feed).
 Wildcard has overlapping goals with SOLID, but does not require decentralized user control of data—the data can remain on a centralized server, as long as the interface can be tweaked by end users.

+_todo: move the sloppy contrast, and SOLID, down into related work_

 Layering a structured view on top of an existing application is not the only option available.
 "Sloppy programming" systems like Chickenfoot [@bolin2005] and CoScripter [@leshed2008] forego the intermediate layer of structure, instead allowing users to create scripts in an informal language and then perform fuzzy pattern matching to find elements in the DOM.
 For example, to find a button after a textbox in Chickenfoot, the user could type `click(find(“button just after textbox”))`.
 These designs allow for expressing a wide range of operations, but they don't explicitly indicate what operations are possible—the user can only see the original page and imagine the possibilities.
 In contrast, Wildcard provides affordances that clearly suggest the availability of certain actions (e.g. sorting, editing a cell, adding a column with a derived value), especially to users who are familiar with spreadsheets.
 In addition to giving users more certainty about whether a modification is possible, these affordances might improve discoverability and give users new ideas for things to try.
 "Sloppy programming" does give end-users greater access to modify the apps that they use, but does not seem to provide them with a deeper understanding of those apps or how they relate to each other, so the apps are more likely to remain siloed.